opinionstage/opinionstage-wordpress-plugin/readme.txt

 == Installation ==

-1. Upload the "Poll, Survey, Form & Quiz Maker" plugin to your blog (or search for it) and then install the plugin on your plugins page
+1. Upload the plugin to your blog (or search for it) and then install the plugin on your plugins page
 2. Active it and start creating polls, quizzes, surveys and forms

 == Frequently Asked Questions ==